This article describes step by step the best practice for bulk-document generation via DocumentsCorePack (DCP) in Power Automate (Microsoft Flow).

-Sometimes it is required to generate a high number of documents in a short period of time.
-We recommend load-balancing if you require to generate a batch of documents.
-This will lead to a significant performance improvement, as can be seen in this article: “Performance benchmark, limitations & scalability“.
+NOTE: We recommend load-balancing if you need to generate a batch of documents.
+This will lead to significant performance improvements, as can be seen in this article: “Performance benchmark, limitations & scalability“.

-- Create document jobs fast: In order for our services to start generating documents, the flow has to create the document jobs as fast as possible in an asynchronous manner.
-Thus the queue of documents to generate gets filled and the service(s) will be able to start generating the documents in bulk.
+- Create document jobs fast: In order for our services to start generating documents, the Flow has to create the document jobs as fast as possible in an asynchronous manner.
+Thus, the queue of documents to generate gets filled and the service(s) will be able to start generating the documents in bulk.

 1st Loop: Generate document requests